Skip navigation

 Central and Eastern Europe

-Technology adoption and subscription uptake has historically been slower here than in Western Europe.
+Technology adoption and subscription uptake has historically been slower in this region than in Western Europe.
 5G deployment varies by country, partly due to slower spectrum allocation processes.
 However, the region has seen several accelerated 5G deployments, driven by growing demand.
-For example, Croatia leverages 5G for tourism and smart cities, while 5G in Hungary is going beyond smartphones to the automotive sector and other use cases.
-Regionally, 5G subscriptions are expected to reach 45 million during 2025.
+Czechia has progressed with deployments of private mobile networks for manufacturing, educational campuses and mission-critical medical facilities.
+Croatia actively leverages 5G to support tourism and build connected smart cities, while 5G in Hungary is going beyond smartphones to the automotive sector and other use cases.
+New data shows a higher 5G share of subscriptions in the region than previously forecast, reaching around 80 million at the end of 2025.

 Latin America